 This mushroom is used in traditional Chinese medicine as a boost to the immune system and studies are being done to see what anticarcinogenic properties it contains.
-Its polysaccharides are thought to be the effective constituents.
-All i know is that it is a great spring elixir.
-It contains Antioxidants, and Polysaccharopeptides, and it seems to help people with poor immune systems, they are well known for their ability to fight cancer.
+Its polysaccharides are thought to be effective constituents.
+All I know is that it is a great spring elixir.
+It contains Antioxidants and Polysaccharopeptides, and it seems to help people with poor immune systems, they are well known for their ability to fight cancer.

-As for edibility, they are far to tough to be considered edible, I say that you should just enjoy their beauty, and use them as a medicine.
+As for edibility, they are far too tough to be considered edible, I say that you should just enjoy their beauty, and use them as medicine.

 Turkey Tail Medicine

 Turkey Tail Mushroom tincture is fairly easy to produce.
 I have added some photos to show the process.
-First you need to clean and dry them, i use a brush to remove all debris, then a dehydrator to dry them.
-I then use a big blender to break the dried mushroom small bits and then a small coffee grinder to powder it.
+First, you need to clean and dry them, I use a brush to remove all debris, then a dehydrator to dry them.
+I then use a big blender to break the dried mushroom into small bits and then a small coffee grinder to powder it.

 Duel Extract Tinctures

-This is a fairly straight forward process.
-To do this you will fill a mason jar about 1/2 full with the dried and powdered mushroom, then add alcohol, use at least 100 proof as this works well or you can use organic cane or grape alcohol, I use a 151 proof “Everclear Brand” alcohol, it is a grain alcohol.
-Let this sit for about 6 weeks shaking it up often, i do this once a day, then using a cheesecloth filter, strain the fluid out.
+This is a fairly straightforward process.
+To do this you will fill a mason jar about 1/2 full of the dried and powdered mushroom, then add alcohol, use at least 100 proof as this works well, or you can use an organic cane or grape alcohol, I use a 151 proof “Everclear Brand” alcohol, it is grain alcohol.
+Let this sit for about 6 weeks shaking it up often, I do this once a day, then using a cheesecloth filter, strain the fluid out.
 I run it through the cheesecloth several times, then using a small basket strainer with a coffee filter in the basket until clear.
 I will go through quite a few filters to do this.